Aniket-The-TechWhiz/GDGoC-TAE-WEB-Backend/README.md

 ### A Note on Authentication

 Admin-protected routes require a custom HTTP header to be sent with the request: `x-admin-key: supersecretkey`.
+Admin-protected routes require a custom HTTP header to be sent with the request: `x-admin-key: admin@1205`.

 > **Disclaimer**: This authentication method is for demonstration purposes only and is not secure for a production environment.
 A proper JWT or session-based authentication should be implemented for a live site.